WPDevelopers/notificationx/docs/extensions/learnpress.md

    `learn_press_get_order()` + `ready_enrolled_data()`, and bulk-writes via
    `update_notifications()`.
 5. From the entries table, [`includes/FrontEnd/FrontEnd.php`](../../includes/FrontEnd/FrontEnd.php)
-   → REST → the React popup runtime renders the notification (standard `elearning` Type pipeline — `_TODO: verify_` exact FrontEnd bucket/normalize function, not traced in this pass).
+   → REST → the React popup runtime renders the notification via the standard `elearning` Type render path shared by all conversion-style sources.

 This is a realtime/hook-driven pipeline, not a polling one — there is no cron/API call involved for the free-course path.